JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

      stage-dependent behavior at all; in practice unreachable since `LOGIC_IS_ZERO_DELAY` already excludes these from ever getting cuts.
 2. **IO regs** — `_has_input_regs/_has_output_regs` add boundary registers.
+   Typed operation-output placements lower directly to the selected child instance's output register.
+They do not manufacture fractional cuts in every primitive below that child.

 Everything else is *emergent*: a hierarchical module's latency is rebuilt bottom-up from its children by `GET_PIPELINE_MAP`, and the VHDL writer registers wires crossing stage boundaries (`REG_STAGEn_<wire>`).

-A cut "through" a hierarchy is really the old recursive mechanism translating a fraction of the parent's delay into fractions of child delays until it reaches leaves:
+The planned sweep now preserves a concrete `PipelinePlacement` through selection and lowering rather than immediately projecting a fractional cut through every descendant. `instance_output` sets that operation instance's output-register flag; `bit_internal` adds a local slice only to a genuinely bit-splittable raw leaf.
+The older recursive fraction mechanism remains for the coarse sweep and compatibility paths:

 ```
         MAIN  cut at 30% of 100ns